jcoupon/person-insights/README.md

 Steps:

-- query Forbes and craw to get info (selenium)
+- query Forbes and crawl to get info (selenium)
 - query Wikipedia API, flag if present, scrape info and get summary if present
 - query LinkedIn API, get profession and past experiences
 - query Twitter, number of followers, whether it's a verified account